Frequently Asked Questions on Estate Taxes

 Is there an alternative to the Estate Tax Closing Letter?

 Yes.
-Account transcripts, which reflect transactions including the acceptance of Form 706 and the completion of an examination, may be an acceptable substitute for the estate tax closing letter.
-Account transcripts are available online to registered tax professionals using the Transcript Delivery System (TDS) or to authorized representatives making requests using Form 4506-T.
+An account transcript, which reflects transactions including the acceptance of Form 706 and the completion of an examination, is an acceptable substitute for the estate tax closing letter.
+Hardcopy account transcripts are available to authorized representatives making requests using Form 4506-T. Online transcripts using the Transcript Delivery Service (TDS) have been temporarily suspended for Estate Tax Returns.
+Follow the specific instructions to request Hardcopy Transcripts using Form 4506-T.

 What is included in the Estate?